EruelUrsua/CodingChallenge/README.md

    folder can be found in \src\com\codingchallenge
    ```
 2. After opening the folder you should see two java files for Scenario 1 and 2.
-3. Run each java files as a java application.
+3. Run each java files as a Java Application.

 ## Scenario 1 Sample: